Conflux-Chain/conflux-documentation/docs/general/run-a-node/advanced-topics/official-bootnodes.md

 displayed_sidebar: generalSidebar
 ---

 Bootnodes is a list of nodes that a conflux node trusts, and will be used to sync the blockchain when a node starts.
-The value is a string divided by comma without space, and every entry is a node A node is identified by `cfxnode://NODEID@PUBLICIP:PORT` By default, no bootnodes are provided.
+The value is a string divided by comma without space, and every entry is a node A node is identified by `cfxnode://NODEID@PUBLICIP:PORT`.
 What's provided here is a list of nodes that Conflux Team maintains across the world.

 ```
 bootnodes="